selfabrisham/aemshousing/README.md

     *Can have multiple paychecks per date*

-Optional data sources include: Credit Limits and Miscellaneous.
+Optional data sets include: Credit Limits and Miscellaneous.
 These can be useful to keep track of but may require additional effort to record.

 4. Credit Limits